 What is an example of offshoring?

 A good example of offshoring is when a company relocates its call centre or customer service operations to another country.
 This is a common practice for many companies as they are able to take advantage of lower labour costs and access to a larger and more skilled workforce.
-For instance, a company in the United States may decide to offshore their call centre operations to Asia, where they can access a larger and more skilled workforce at a fraction of the cost.
+For instance, a company in the United States may decide to offshore their call centre operations to Asia, where it can access a larger and more skilled workforce at a fraction of the cost.
 This allows the company to increase efficiency and reduce costs while still providing quality customer service.

 Other common examples of offshoring include software development and IT services.
 Companies often choose to offshore these activities because of the lower cost of labour and access to more qualified personnel.
 This allows these companies to reduce costs and increase efficiency, while still providing quality services.